Ace Ventura: When Nature Calls: Plot

-Ace, despite his chronic fear of bats, courageously yet dramatically grabs the bat with his bare hands and returns it just as the tribes are about to fight each other on the battlefield.
-Cadby, watching nearby, is noticed by Ouda, who calls him the "White Devil" and incites both tribes to pursue him, giving Ace more time.
-After escaping, Cadby encounters an amorous Silverback eastern lowland gorilla, who mistakes him for a mate.
-The Wachati Princess is married to the Wachootoo Prince, who is revealed to be the 'tiny, wild' warrior who humiliated Ace during the 'Circle of Death' tribal challenge earlier.
-Moments later, it is discovered that the young bride is no longer a virgin, on Ace's account.
-Despite this, peace between the once-separate tribes is achieved when the two tribes join together and chase after Ace.
+Ace returns the bat just as the tribes are about to fight each other on the battlefield.
+Cadby is noticed by Ouda, who calls him the "White Devil" and incites both tribes to pursue him.
+Cadby is able to escape them but then encounters a gorilla, who mistakes him for a mate.
+The Wachati Princess is married to the Wachootoo Prince, who is revealed to be the warrior who defeated Ace during the "Circle of Death" challenge earlier.
+It is discovered that the bride is no longer a virgin, on Ace's account.
+Peace between the tribes is still achieved when the two tribes join and chase after Ace.